befabri/crunchyscore/README.md

 # CrunchyScore: MyAnimeList Ratings on Crunchyroll
-CrunchyScore is available on [https://chrome.google.com/webstore/detail/crunchyscore/coiidbjimmeojgdkclafjccnhgenmmbi](Chrome Web Store)
+CrunchyScore is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/crunchyscore/coiidbjimmeojgdkclafjccnhgenmmbi)

 ## Introduction
 CrunchyScore is a Chrome extension that introduces a new way to explore Crunchyroll.
 With CrunchyScore, you can access MyAnimeList anime ratings directly within Crunchyroll, eliminating the need for extra tabs.
 Discover a variety of customizable features that seamlessly integrate anime scores into your Crunchyroll browsing.